Naereen/phd-thesis/README.md

 - I defended on the 20th of November 2019, and [this repository was open-sourced](https://github.com/Naereen/phd-thesis/issues/22) on the 18th of November, just because I was too impatient to wait.

 ## Where & when?
-- My defense is planned the 20th of November 2019, at 10h30, in [CentraleSupélec (campus de Rennes)](http://www.rennes.centralesupelec.fr/).
+- My defense happened the 20th of November 2019, at 10h30, in [CentraleSupélec (campus de Rennes)](http://www.rennes.centralesupelec.fr/).
 Room UBL.
 [Direction to come?](http://www.rennes.centralesupelec.fr/en/acces)
+- It went very well, I am now proud to hold a Doctorate of Philosophy (PhD), in Telecommunications!

 > See https://perso.crans.org/besson/phd/defense/ [this page](https://perso.crans.org/besson/phd/defense/) to get more details for coming to my defense!